shadskii/ReactorFX/README.md

 ## JavaFX Scheduler
-JavaFX controls are required to be updated on the JavaFX Application Thread. `FxSchedulers.fxThread()` is a [Scheduler](https://projectreactor.io/docs/core/release/api/) that provides a way to easily Schedule tasks on the JavaFX Thread.
-Using this scheduler makes it possible to JavaFX controls using Reactive Streams.
+JavaFX controls are required to be updated on the JavaFX Application Thread. `FxSchedulers.fxThread()` is a [Scheduler](https://projectreactor.io/docs/core/release/api/) that provides a way to easily the JavaFX Application Thread.
+Using this scheduler makes it possible to listen to JavaFX controls using Reactive Streams.

 ```java
 ProgressBar p1 = new ProgressBar();